ntegrals/tiktok-to-youtube-video-engine/README.md

 ## Why am I not using it anymore?

 It was just a fun project to learn about the Youtube algorithm and how to create viral videos.
-I've learned a lot and it was a great experience, but the it doesn't make sense to continue with it, as it's not monetizable.
+I've learned a lot and it was a great experience, but it doesn't make sense to continue with it, as it's not monetizable.
 (At least not in it's current form)

 ## Contact